xethrus-org/Phisher-Man/EMAIL_IMPLEMENTATION.md

 ## Overview

 The email sending feature lets you send phishing simulation campaigns to employees via SMTP.
-Each email includes a tracking pixel for monitoring opens.
+Each email includes tracking pixels for monitoring opens and wrapped links for tracking clicks.

 ## Configuration